 Fortnite Save The World (also known as STW) is the first Fortnite game released back in July 2017.
 In fact, it predates the Battle Royale which came out in September 2017.
 Save the world, unlike its Battle Royale counterpart, is not a PvP game, but rather a cooperative PvE, where players work with each other to eliminate Husks (enemy NPCs) that have dominated the world.

-The game itself was in Eary Access for a very long time, with Epic Games announcing the end of the Eary Access only in 2020, 3 years after the initial launch.
+The game itself was in Eary Access for a very long time, with Epic Games announcing the end of Eary Access only in 2020, 3 years after the initial launch.
 While Epic stated that the game will eventually go free-to-play, they later decided to keep it a premium experience, and as such, to this day, Save The World is a paid add-on to the Fortnite game.

 Even the menus themselves on Save The World still look like they’re from Fortnite Battle Royale Chapter 1.
 If you come from Battle Royale now (Season 6 Chapter 2: Primal), you get a huge avalanche of nostalgia if you’ve played in Chapter 1.
-The menus, the map, buildings, rocks, hills, cars, all look like how the Battle Royale used to look the way they used to look in Chapter 1.
+The menus, the map, buildings, rocks, hills, and cars, all look like how the Battle Royale used to look the way they used to look in Chapter 1.
 It’s really a nostalgia fest.

 What platforms is Fortnite Save The World available on?